 DOH had proceeded with the temporary delay in the use of the repayment funds, based on the information provided by EPA regarding the ULO's.
 As indicated by EPA, DOH "could temporarily suspend using repayment funds for a year or two until the "legacy" ULO funds are drawdown".
-We must indicate that the

-Government of Puerto Rico has restituted the full amount of funds that were deposited in the GDB at the time of the cut-off as well as the matching funds that were also deposited there.
-Therefore, in restarting the program DOH will use the funds that were pending disbursement and that are associated to those loans that were restructured and that the agreement stipulated its disbursement in order to give closure to these loans that correspond to fiscal years 2009 through 2014.
-Once this total closure is reached the balance available in repayments will continue been delayed-in-use in order to lower ULO's balances.
+We must indicate that the Government of Puerto Rico has restituted the full amount of funds that were deposited in the GDB at the time of the cut-off as well as the matching funds that were also deposited there.
+Therefore, in restarting the program, DOH will use the funds that were pending disbursement and that are associated to those loans that were restructured and that the agreement stipulated its disbursement in order to give closure to these loans that correspond to fiscal years 2009 through 2014.
+Once this total closure is reached, the balance available in repayments will continue being delayedin-use in order to lower ULO's balances.
+As of today, this remains as DOH's position.

-- DOH will focus on the ready-to-proceed projects and/or with the projects bypass procedures for projects not yet ready-to-proceed. - DOH is in coordination/notification of these initiatives to the current and up to date sole "loanee" PRASA and, as of today, DOH is coordinating these activities directly with PRIFA. - DOH will be monitoring how the ULO's diminish and will evaluate the implementation of other alternatives and/or suggestions made by EPA to DOH as an ULO's reduction plan.
+DOH will focus on the ready-to-proceed projects and/or with the projects bypass procedures for projects not yet ready-to-proceed.

+- DOH is in coordination/notification of these initiatives to the current and up to date sole "loanee" PRASA and, as of today, DOH is coordinating these activities directly with PRIFA. - DOH will be monitoring how the ULO's diminish and will evaluate the implementation of other alternatives and/or suggestions made by EPA to DOH as an ULO's reduction plan.
-✤ It is important to know that DOH was not able to continue the implementation of the ULO's Reduction Strategy from fiscal year 2016 up to mid-September 2019 due to several issues: the federal cut-off PRASA serious financial distress, forbearance and debt restructure request to this Department and the EPA; EPA did not authorized further cash draws due to PRASA's request of the

-DWSRF debt restructure, and the delay in the negotiations and reach of the agreement that took three years.
-We have to point out that now that the cut-off is eliminated for PRASA, DOH understands that the procedure to use funds under fiscal year 2015 to 2020 funds will be similar to that ULO Strategy previously discussed and as now slightly modified, taking into consideration that certain projects will restart its construction.
-It is important to note that the Consolidated Appropriations Amendments, 2018, as well as the Bipartisan Budget Act of 2018 provide for the use of funds under fiscal year 2015 to 2017 and partially those of FY 2018 to be awarded as subsidy.
-Also, the Continuing Appropriation of 2020, as well as the Consolidated Appropriations, 2021 of January 3, 2021 have certain provisions regarding the award of funds as a subsidy, particularly the provisions related to hardship loans, as well as the extension of the repayment period.
-Also, the match requirement has been waived and if provided a credit can be claimed.
+It is important to know that DOH was not able to continue the implementation of the ULO's Reduction Strategy from fiscal year 2016 up to mid-September 2019 due to several issues: the federal cut-off, PRASA's serious financial distress, forbearance and debt restructure request to this Department and the EPA; EPA did not authorize further cash draws due to PRASA's request of the DWSRF debt restructure, and the delay in the negotiations and reach of the agreement that took almost four years.
+We have to point out that after the cut-off was eliminated for PRASA, DOH understands that the procedure to use funds under fiscal year 2015 to 2021 funds will continue similar to that ULO Strategy previously discussed and as now slightly modified, taking into consideration that certain projects restarted its construction.
+It is important to note that the Consolidated Appropriations Amendments, 2018, as well as the Bipartisan Budget Act of 2018 provided for the use of funds under fiscal year 2015 to 2017 and partially those of FY 2018 to be awarded as subsidy.
+Also, the Continuing Appropriation of 2019 of February 15, 2019 or the Continuing Appropriation of 2020, as well as the Consolidated Appropriations, 2021 and 2022 have certain provisions regarding the award of funds as a subsidy, particularly the provisions related to hardship loans, as well as the extension of the repayment period.
+Also, regarding the match requirement waived by the Bipartisan, 2018 and provided by DOH, a credit was claimed as part of the FY 2021 grant application.
+EPA's procedure to undertake this claim was provided, and based on this, during 2022 all the information was submitted to EPA and is pending approval.

 As previously stated, the PRASA's debt restructure was signed in July 26, 2019, and the cut-off was totally ridded in September 5, 2019.
-Therefore, DOH reinitiated the disbursement process for project expenses that remained pending at the time of the cut-off.
+Therefore, DOH reinitiated the disbursement process for project expenses that remained pending at the time of the cutoff.
+As of today, all pending disbursements were evaluated and executed where applicable.